Roboy/RoboyVR/00_sphinx_documentation/documentation/BeRoboy/2_DeveloperManual.rst

 Developer's Manual
 ==================

-*Note: We assume that you already have gone through the User's Manual and Getting Started to not repeat ourselves.*
+**NOTICE: THIS CODE IS NOT BEING MAINTAINED AND MAY THEREFORE NOT WORK CORRECTLY ANYMORE OR THE INFORMATION MAY BE OUTDATED**

 Gazebo Simulation

 -----------------
-For the gazebo part you need to create/ edit a launch/ world file(s).
-When the launch file is started it automa- tically loads the world (with all the surrounding objects) that has been specified and the version of roboy you have chosen.
+For the gazebo part a launch/ world file automatically loads the world (with all the surrounding objects) that has been specified and the version of Roboy which was chosen.

 **Example for a launch file:**